bgopikrishna/content/blog/getting-started-with-webpack.md

 ...
 ```

-Now let's test the configuration.

-Let's add a simple console statement in `src/app.js`
+ We can now test the configuration by adding a simple console statement in `src/app.js`

 ```javascript {1}
 console.log('Hello from webpack!');